Predictions of Stellar Occultations by Haumea and the Event of 4 May 2026: Introduction

 An accurate density estimate is essential for modeling Haumea's interior and determining whether it is in hydrostatic equilibrium, an issue that remains unresolved although a differentiated body may be a solution \citep{Dunham2019ApJ_HaumeaInternal}.
 Besides, if a sufficient number of occultation chords are obtained in future events, Haumea's topography could be reconstructed in detail, similarly to what has recently been achieved for the large TNO (307261) M\'ani, provisionally designated 2002 MS4 \citep{Rommel2023}.
 Moreover, much remains to be learned about the ring.
 For instance, if the ring particles are small, on the order of a few microns, the opacity can depend strongly on wavelength \citep{Kalup2025RingOpacity}, allowing the particle‑size distribution to be constrained through multi‑wavelength occultation observations \citep[e.g.,][]{SantosSanz2025Char}.
 Additional faint satellites or narrower rings may be detected, and tighter upper limits on any possible atmosphere could be derived.
-The large satellite Hi`iaka may also induce precession effects on the ring, which merit investigation.
+The large satellite Hi`iaka may also induce precession effects on the ring, which merit investigation. \citet{Marzari2020HaumeaRingDynamics} showed that Hi`iaka likely does not have a strong effect on the nodal precession of the rings since it is coplanar with the rings to within $\sim$1$^{\circ}$.
+Namaka, although smaller, can induce a larger nodal precession effect because of its higher $\sim$13$^{\circ}$ inclination.
+On the other hand, apsidal precession may be dominated by Hi`iaka.

 For all these reasons, the scientific motivation to observe stellar occultations by Haumea is very high.
 Unfortunately, such occultations are rare.
 In this work, we conducted an extensive search for occultations of stars as faint as magnitude 21 through the year 2031, in order to identify all possible opportunities and highlight those with the greatest potential.
 These predictions are presented in the first section.
 The two events with the highest expected scientific return are discussed, with particular emphasis on the most promising event, that of 4 May 2026, in section 3.
 Finally, conclusions and a summary are provided.